 Third-party development services revenue increased by approximately \$6.2 million, from \$4.6 million during the year ended December 31, 2016, to \$10.8 million for the year ended December 31, 2017.
-This increase was due to: (i) the closing of bond financing and commencement of construction of a fourth phase at the University of California, Irvine in the third quarter of 2017, the closing of bond financing and the commencement of construction of the University of Illinois - Chicago project in the fourth quarter of 2017, and the commencement of construction of the University of Arizona Honors College in the fourth quarter of 2017, all of which contributed a total of \$6.9 million of revenue during the year ended December 31, 2017; and (ii) the performance of advisory services related to a not-for-profit entity's purchase of an apartment community for the benefit of Texas A&M University - Corpus Christi, for which the Company earned a \$1.4 million fee in 2017.
-These increases were partially offset by: (i) the closing of bond financing and commencement of construction of two development projects with the Texas A&M University System at their Corpus Christi and San Antonio campuses during the year ended December 31, 2016, both of which contributed \$2.3 million of revenue during the year ended December 31, 2016, versus \$1.1 million in 2017; and (ii) the performance of various predevelopment activities for the University of Kansas during the year ended December 31, 2016, for which the Company earned a \$0.5 million fee.
+This increase was due to: (i) the closing of bond financing and commencement of construction of a fourth phase at the University of California, Irvine in the third quarter of 2017, the closing of bond financing and the commencement of construction of the University of Arizona Honors College in the fourth quarter of 2017, and the commencement of construction of the University of Arizona Honors College in the fourth quarter of 2017, all of which contributed a total of \$6.9 million of revenue during the year ended December 31, 2017; and (ii) the performance of advisory services related to a not-for-profit entity's purchase of an apartment community for the benefit of Texas A&M University - Corpus Christi, for which the Company earned a \$1.4 million fee in 2017.
+These increases were partially offset by: (i) the closing of bond financing and commencement of construction of two development projects with the Texas A&M University System at their Corpus Christi and San Antonio campuses during the year ended December 31, 2017; and (ii) the performance of various predevelopment activities for the University of Kansas during the year ended December 31, 2017; and (ii) the performance of various predevelopment activities for the University of Kansas during the year ended December 31, 2016, in which the Company earned a \$0.5 million fee.
 During the year ended December 31, 2017, we had five projects in progress with an average contractual fee of approximately \$3.4 million, as compared to the year ended December 31, 2016, in which we had four projects in progress with an average contractual fee of approximately \$1.8 million.